Complex Gaussianity of long-distance random wave processes: Introduction

 While a complete understanding of wave fields propagating in reasonably arbitrary random media remains essentially out of reach, much progress has been made in the setting of beam propagation.
-In this setting, time-harmonic waves propagate primarily along a privileged direction while scattering from interactions with the underlying medium occurs only in the transverse directions.
-This is the {\em paraxial regime} of wave propagation, which has been derived mathematically from time-harmonic scalar wave models in a number of situations \cite{bailly1996parabolic, garnier2009coupled}.
-Further assuming that fluctuations of the underlying medium are rapidly oscillating and Markov, the paraxial regime may be modeled by a random wave process satisfying an {\em It\^o-Schr\"odinger equation}.
-This approximation was also justified rigorously \cite{bailly1996parabolic, garnier2009coupled} and the theory of the random wave process developed in \cite{dawson1984random}.
+In this setting, time-harmonic waves propagate primarily along a privileged direction while scattering from interactions with the underlying medium occurs only in the transverse { and forward} directions.
+This is the {\em paraxial regime} of wave propagation, which has been derived mathematically from time-harmonic scalar wave models in a number of situations \cite{bailly1996parabolic, garnier2009coupled}. { In the homogeneous setting, the paraxial approximation applies when the wavelength ($\lambda$) is much smaller than the beam width $(w_0)$ and the propagation distance is at most of order $\frac{w_0^2}{\lambda}$, called the Rayleigh length.} { Further assuming that correlation length of the underlying medium is larger than the wavelength while smaller than the overall distance of propagation, the paraxial regime may be modeled by a random wave process satisfying an {\em It\^o-Schr\"odinger equation}}.
+This approximation was justified rigorously \cite{bailly1996parabolic, garnier2009coupled} and the theory of the random wave process developed in \cite{dawson1984random}.
 A major technical advantage of the It\^o-Schr\"odinger model is the availability of closed-form partial differential equations for the statistical moments of the random wave process.

 A direct analysis of the large-distance behavior of solutions to the It\^o-Schr\"odinger model also seems out of range.
 In fact, different asymptotic regimes may be considered leading to different statistical limits for the wave field.
 For instance, in the so-called spot dancing regime \cite{dawson1984random,furutsu1973spot}, the wave fields are not circularly Gaussian asymptotically but are rather shown to satisfy a Rice-Nakagami distribution for Gaussian incident conditions for the propagating beam.
 We will consider specifically the {\em scintillation scaling}, also referred to as the weak-coupling scaling, in which essentially all limiting models of wave propagation such as, e.g., radiative transfer or Fokker-Planck, are derived \cite{BKR-KRM-10}.
 It consists in assuming that the effects of the fluctuations are weak $\epsilon\ll1$ at the microscopic scale but integrated over long (adimensionalized) distances of propagation $z$ at least of order $\epsilon^{-1}$.
 In the scintillation (or weak-coupling) scaling, we consider the {\em kinetic} regime, where the distance of propagation $z\epsilon\approx 1$, and the {\em diffusive} regime, where $z\epsilon \gg 1$.
 Under natural assumptions on the power spectrum of the random medium and appropriate assumptions on the width of the propagating beam in the plane $z=0$, we show that in this latter regime displaying fully developed speckle, the wave process is indeed circular Gaussian with a scintillation function (normalized variance of the process) uniformly equal to unity.
 We also obtain in this regime that the expectation of the energy density (the irradiance) solves a diffusion equation in an appropriate set of variables.
 If we identify time with distance of propagation $z$ along the beam, then the mean distance in the transverse variables $\langle x\rangle \approx z^{\frac32}$ follows a very anomalous diffusion simply reflecting a faster-than-linear beam spreading.